brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Day 1 (15km)
 Cusco to Soraypampa

 We were picked up at 5am by Cesar & our chef, Bisente.
-During the 4hr drive, and over nice pancakes, we got to know the other clients; Laura, Carol, Ranata & Lee.
+During the 4hr drive, and over nice pancakes, we got to know the other clients; Laura, Carol, Renata & Lee.
 Our start was a cold and unassuming roadside by a condor statue.
 From here, you walk up a grassy hill to reach an Inca road and aquaduct we'd follow all day.
 The water channels are 500 years old and still supply the local villages.
 It's remarkably flat, with a slight downhill all the way to camp.
 Large birds flew overhead (which Cesar knew lots about), and cows wandered the fields below.

 We reached camp quickly, leaving our gear in wooden cabins that only leaked a little.
 After some lunch we continued on over rocky rivers and bridges, then up a steep valley to reach Hamuntay Lake (4,200m).
 Heavy rain fell almost frozen, which gave us the lake to ourselves.
 No one wanted to spend much time in the storm, but I did go for a swim.
 It was nicer than the higher lakes on the [Santa Cruz Trek](santa-cruz), but I wish I brought a towel.
 Kevin led the fast charge back to camp where we thawed out with chicken, veggies and hot chocolate.